zxiiro/git-guide/src/dev-lifecycle.rst

 The ``.gitignore`` file is a special file that can be checked into your Git repo to tell the Git client to ignore **tracking** certain files.

-As mentioned in the :ref:`Local Repository` section there is also a ``.git/info/excludes`` file which can also be used to ignore files however this file is not shared in Git so any changes here will only affect your local work.
+As mentioned in the :ref:`building-blocks:Local Repository` section there is also a ``.git/info/excludes`` file which can also be used to ignore files however this file is not shared in Git so any changes here will only affect your local work.
 Typically folks will use ``.gitignore`` as it can be shared with the team.

 One point of confusion for many folks with ``.gitignore`` is the idea of **tracking** files.
 This means Git will only ignore the file if it is not yet